Nits02/Data-ArchEvangelists/README.md

 # Data-ArchEvangelists
-This is for the Kata competition
+This is for the Kata competition by O'Reilly